iharshadev/bgreviews/README.md

 ## How it's implenented
+At it's core, this REST API when invoked does the following.

+1. Sanitize the input text from request
+2. Apply `Stemming` and `Lemmatization`to get rid of some unwanted information from the text
-At it's core, this REST serves a model that is pre-trained and pickled in the `model` directory. `scikit-learn` is used to train, tune, evaluate the model and predict rating.
+3. Serves a model that is pre-trained and pickled in the `model` directory. `scikit-learn` is used to train, tune, evaluate the model and predict rating.

 ## Instructions